btholt/complete-intro-to-react/_posts/2016-01-21-universal-rendering.markdown

 babel-register at the top lets us require modules that need transpilation.
 This isn't ideal; in production you'll probably want to pre-transpile them so you don't continually pay that cost.

 Okay.
 Let's run the app.
-Run in your CLI <code>npm run build</code> then run <code>NODE_ENV=server node server.js</code>.
+Run in your CLI `npm run build` then run `NODE_ENV=server node server.js`.
 Make sure you re-run build because the webpack-dev-server doesn't necessarily re-write out the bundle.js.
 Okay, so now try going to localhost:5050.
 While you won't necessarily notice it loading quicker since you were developing locally, check out view source.
 You should see it ships with a bunch of markup which means your page will load _much_ quicker on a slower connection since markup will start rendering before the JS is done downloading.

 Congrats!
 You've done server-side rendering!